-Vanguard Secondary is an alternative school that takes a trauma-informed approach, recognizing that trauma is at the root of the significant challenges that have kept their students from succeeding in regular schools.
+Vanguard‘s model recognizes that trauma is at the root of the significant challenges that have kept their students from succeeding in regular schools.
 Their model is informed by biopsychosocial systems theory, neuroplasticity, and the effects of trauma on the autonomic nervous system.

 The school has therapeutic groups, and each student has an individual education plan, a safety plan developed by the school counsellor, and a youth and family support caseworker.
 There are also Aboriginal support workers, a drug and alcohol counsellor, and clinicians who are able to provide EMDR therapy.
 In-school suspensions are available in recognition that there may not be a safe environment outside of school.
 Students get referred when other schools in the district find them too difficult to manage; Vanguard is the final option when all other options fail.

-From what’s shown in SKIDS, it looks like the teachers genuinely cared, and truly bought in to the model.
+From what’s shown in SKIDS, it looks like the teachers genuinely cared, and truly bought into the model.
 The students that were involved had been through some pretty awful stuff, and they were still able to thrive.
 They actually felt respected and listened to, which helped them feel comfortable opening up.
 According to staff, both students and parents were really receptive to the idea of a disrupted nervous system that can be brought back into balance with appropriate interventions.

 I’m familiar with trauma-informed care in the context of psychiatry, but this is the first time I’ve come across trauma-informed education.
 It makes a lot of sense, though.
 Basically, trauma-informed means recognizing that many people have a history of trauma, which affects their interaction with others and their environment.
 The focus is on promoting safety as a foundation for doing other work.